 -Monitor your teen’s whereabouts after school, evenings and on weekends.
 Set rules, limits, and consequences when rules are broken.

 -Be respectful of your teens opinions and ideas.
 Not shooting them down will let them feel more adult and let them know you care.

 -Always set a good example for your teen by practicing what you preach.

 If you or your teenage child has been involved in a drunk driving or other car-related accident in Portland or Bangor, contact the car accident lawyers at Peter Thompson and Associates.
-For free consultations and advice call 1-800-804-2004 today.
+For consultations and advice call 1-800-804-2004 today.